1992 World Series: Game 3

-With the Blue Jays still ahead entering the sixth inning, the Braves mounted a rally.
+The Blue Jays still led 1–0 when the Braves mounted a rally in the top of the sixth inning.
 With one out, Sanders doubled off of Guzman.
-Pendleton followed with a single to advance him to third, and Justice then added his own single to score Sanders and tie the game.
-Guzman recovered, however, and retired Smith and Sid Bream to leave the go-ahead run stranded at second.
+Pendleton singled to advance Sanders to third, and Justice then added his own single to score Sanders, tying the game.
+Guzman recovered, retiring Smith and Sid Bream to leave Pendleton, the go-ahead run, stranded at second.

-In the eighth, the Braves managed to take the lead.
-Otis Nixon led off and hit a line drive to the left side.
-Gruber was unable to field the ball cleanly, as it hit his glove and popped out, and thus the Braves had the go-ahead run on base.
-Nixon then stole second, putting himself in scoring position with nobody out.
-Guzman retired Sanders and Pendleton, but Nixon advanced to third on the latter’s groundout.
-With Justice due up, Blue Jays manager Cito Gaston decided to walk him intentionally and pitch to Smith.
-The decision backfired as Smith singled to score Nixon.
-Although Justice was thrown out trying to advance to third, the Braves had a 2-1 lead.
+The Braves took the lead in the eighth.
+Otis Nixon led off with a line drive to the left side.
+The ball hit Gruber's glove, and the Braves had the go-ahead run on base due to an error.
+Nixon stole second, putting himself in scoring position with nobody out.
+Guzman retired Sanders and Pendleton, but Nixon advanced to third on the latter's groundout.
+Blue Jays manager Cito Gaston intentionally walked Justice to pitch to Smith.
+The move backfired, as Smith singled to score Nixon and give Atlanta a 2–1 lead.
+On the play, Justice was thrown out trying to advance to third by Candy Maldonado, who initially bobbled the ball.

-With the Blue Jays coming to bat in the bottom half, Gruber received an immediate chance to make up for his gaffe in the field and in doing so, would erase a long hitless streak.
-After going hitless in the ALCS opener, Gruber had recorded a home run and a double in the second game, both of which led to runs that were necessary to win that game.
-Those had been the only two hits he had recorded to that point in the postseason, as he failed to record a hit in either the remaining four ALCS games or the first two games in the World Series and was 0-for-1 in this game with a walk in his previous at bat.
-After going 23 consecutive at-bats without recording a single hit, Gruber worked a full count on Avery and then drilled a home run into left field to tie the game.
-Gruber would only record one more hit in the series after this.
+In the bottom of the eighth, Gruber had the chance to make up for his fielding error and snap a long hitless streak.
+After going hitless in the ALCS opener, Gruber hit a home run and a double in the second game, both of which led to decisive runs in that game.
+Those had been the only two hits he had recorded to that point in the postseason, as he failed to record a hit in the subsequent four ALCS games or the first two games in the World Series, going 0-for-1 with a walk so far in Game 3.
+After going 0-for-23, Gruber worked a full count on Avery and then drilled a home run to left field to tie the game.
+Gruber only had one more hit in the rest of the series.